"Designing Growth Strategies is in our DNA"

 DRIVING FACTORS

-Shifting Focus of Market Players toward Inorganic Growth Strategies to Drive Market Growth
+Shifting Focus of Market Players Toward Inorganic Growth Strategies to Drive Market Growth

 Over the past few years, there has been a steep increase in mergers and acquisitions of physician groups.
-The high workload, high administrative cost, and less financial stability faced by the physicians working in small groups tend to merge them with larger groups.
+The high workload, high administrative costs, and less financial stability faced by the physicians working in small groups tend to merge them with larger groups.
 Furthermore, the rising focus of larger groups of physicians to increase and expand their services throughout the U.S. led to high numbers of mergers and acquisitions.

 • For instance, in October 2022, Gastro Health partnered with Springfield Gastroenterology.
 Springfield Gastroenterology is joining with three physicians and one advanced practice provider.
 The company aimed to provide excellent care and personal attention through this partnership.